gatorbait-eth/gatorbait-eth/README.md

 Gm, gm
-- 🧬 I'm a biochemist and EMT discovering software development
+- 🧬 I'm a biochemist and web3 developer
 - 👀 I’m interested in fintech and distributed systems
-- 🌱 I’m currently learning React and Solidity
+- 🌱 I’m currently learning Rust and Solidity
 - 📫 How to reach me: bradleymentzer@gmail.com